Biden’s choice for trade chief calls for ‘worker-centered’ approach

 She vowed to implement former president Donald Trump’s signature trade deal with China, and she acknowledged ongoing concerns about Beijing’s trade practices and its hopes of ousting the United States as the world’s technological leader.

-“The Chinese are not shy about articulating their ambitions,” said Tai, who spent several years at the USTR’s office enforcing China’s trade commitments.
+“The Chinese are not shy about articulating their ambitions,” said Tai, who spent seven years as a USTR attorney specializing in enforcing trade agreements with China.
 “We can’t compete by doing the things China does.”

 She made few specific commitments other than vowing to consult with lawmakers.
 She promised to make the process for companies to secure exemptions from U.S. tariffs on Chinese goods more transparent.